CEOs are scaling back hiring and spending because of trade fears

 Sixty-three percent of CEOs polled last month by the Business Roundtable said it was a "serious" risk that foreign trade retaliation would hurt American exports.
 Another 32% called it a "moderate" risk.

-"Uncertainties about trade policy are a growing weight on economic progress — especially amid escalating trade tensions," Joshua Bolten, CEO of the Business Roundtable and a former chief of staff to President George W. Bush, said in a statement.
+"Trade policy is a large and growing concern affecting CEO decision-making and the economy as a whole," Joshua Bolten, CEO of the Business Roundtable and a former chief of staff to President George W. Bush, told reporters during a conference call.

 CEOs dialed back their US hiring plans for the next six months by 13% and their business spending expectations by 4%.
 The outlook for sales also dimmed.